Mike Yastrzemski Player Props: Giants vs. Pirates

 Mike Yastrzemski At The Plate

-- In 16 games this season (27.1%), Yastrzemski has picked up an RBI, and in eight of those games (13.6%) he had more than one.
+- Yastrzemski has had an RBI in 16 games this season (26.7%), including eight multi-RBI outings (13.3%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.